-Living below your means requires trading immediate pleasure for the sake of long-term gain.
+Living below your means requires you to trade immediate pleasure for the sake of long-term gain.
 It means placing a higher priority on saving than you do on spending.
-And, it takes self-discipline and sacrifice.
+And, above all, it takes self-discipline and sacrifice.

-What if–instead of talking about all the sacrifices–we focused on all the benefits, because there are tons of them.
+What if, instead of focusing about all the sacrifices of living below your means, we focused on all the benefits?
+Because, seriously, there are tons of them.

 For a long time, I thought living below my means just meant my monthly payments had to be less than my monthly income.
 The problem with this way of thinking, was that it allowed me to take on debt that I couldn’t actually afford.

 What living below your means, actually means, is only buying things you can pay for in full.
 That means no credit card debt and no loans.
 Just cold hard cash.

 Now, when you first read that, you might think it sounds boring, and a little bit insane.
 But I can honestly tell you that it is wonderful to get a paycheck and not have to subtract monthly payments from it.

 It is exciting when you hop in a car that you own outright.

 It is glorious watching your bank account grow instead of shrink.